hkbtotw/Search_Population_POI_by_LatLng_H3Grid/README.txt

-2021-07-16  Add reverse geocoding by  longdo map 2021-07-23  Fix problem with interpolating population at store in boundary grid which might have center on different province 2021-07-29  Fix problem with searching for information on the boundary grid : #POIs and population in 5km2
+2021-07-16  Add reverse geocoding by  longdo map 2021-07-23  Fix problem with interpolating population at store in boundary grid which might have center on different province 2021-07-29  Fix problem with searching for information on the boundary grid : #POIs and population in 5km2 2021-08-19  Add #Gas Station by Radius based on Longdo API

 Note:
 1.Result of total shop computed by specified radius function might be different from that by summation on grids as the first method uses location lat lng at center as reference but the second uses fixed grid location as reference.